-ATTENTION: Citizen Participation Alert!!!
+ATTENTION: CITIZEN PARTICIPATION ALERT!!!
 LAW ENFORCEMENT FEEDBACK FORMS

 The Burning Man Project wants to know as much as possible about your significant interactions with the law enforcement agencies that work at our event.
-If you are stopped by any law enforcement officer, please fill out a Law Enforcement Feedback Form at our Black Rock Ranger headquarters in Center Camp or the outposts in the 3 & 9 o'clock plazas.
+If you are stopped by any law enforcement officer, please fill out a Law Enforcement Agency Feedback Form at our Black Rock Ranger headquarters in Center Camp or the outposts in the 3 & 9 o'clock plazas.
 We need both positive and negative feedback: Did an officer help you?
 Do you feel that an officer treated you unfairly?
-During the last few years the Burning Man Project has received numerous complaints from participants about interactions with Bureau of Land Management (BLM) law enforcement officers.

 If you believe you were subjected to unconstitutional or improper law enforcement activity, it is important that you promptly fill out a Law Enforcement Agency Feedback Form on playa.
 Be sure to fill out the form completely and truthfully with as much useful information as you can recall, and turn it into the Black Rock Rangers headquarters as soon as possible.
-If you have questions about your legal rights then you can also contact Lawyers For Burners (a volunteer organization that assists participants who have been cited or arrested at the event or otherwise have issues with treatment by law enforcement personnel).
-Visit www.lawyersforburners.com for more information.
+You can also stop by Playa Info to share your experience with volunteers from the American Civil Liberties Union (ACLU).